 Causes and Solutions

-The most common reason most homeowners run into this problem is thermostat issues.
-Sometimes, a simple recalibration or adjustment to the settings is the only thing needed.
 Alternatively, you may need an expert to ensure that your thermostat is reading your indoor temperature correctly.

 In addition, don’t forget to check your air filter.
-A dirty air filter can make it harder for your system to circulate air, which can cause it to run without stopping to make up for it.
-Be sure to check for and change any dirty filters every 30 to 60 days during peak use, depending on your household makeup.
+A dirty air filter can make it harder for your system to circulate air, which can cause it to run continuously to compensate.

 4. Leaky Air Ducts are a Common AC Problem

-Your air ducts circulate air throughout your house, and the efficiency of your air intake system is only sound when those ducts can carry cold air without losing it.
 Leaks and holes throughout this system of ducts may make it feel as if your air conditioner isn’t working at all, or it may even cause your unit to circulate airborne debris and contaminants instead of clean air affecting your indoor environment in a negative way.

 Causes and Solutions

-One simple cause of air duct leaks is accidental blockages of cold air intake systems.
 Check to make sure that you haven’t moved any pieces of furniture, plants, or any other home décor in front of the vents, ducts, and registers throughout your home.

 5. No Cold Air

-This is one of the most common air conditioner problems: the AC is running without cooling your home.
-In some cases, you may feel warm air blowing throughout the house, and in others, the air simply may not be cool enough.
 Either way, some of the common culprits of this problem can cause serious damage to your AC, so it’s important to shut down your system as you begin troubleshooting.

 Causes and Solutions

-Faulty Electrical Connection: In most cases, this issue happens due to a faulty electrical connection.
 Checking for tripped circuit breakers and faulty connections will sometimes get your AC up and running again.
-If the issue is with the thermostat wiring, on the other hand, you’ll need an expert to check it out.
+If the issue is with the thermostat wiring, you’ll need an expert to inspect it.

 Low Refrigerant Levels: As discussed above, refrigerant is what helps your HVAC system heat and cool your air, and a leak can cause your unit to provide less and less cold air over time.